Addiction to alcohol and illicit drugs has always been spoken about, prescribed medication has remained silent but IS also a frontline addiction...

-There are drugs to sleep, there are drugs to wake up, there are drugs to perform, there are drugs for pain , there are drugs to focus in exams , there are drugs to treat various physical ailments which are being abused on a large scale-pain medications, cough syrups etc etc..
+There are drugs to sleep, there are drugs to wake up, there are drugs to perform, there are drugs for pain, there are drugs to focus in exams, there are drugs to treat various physical ailments which are being abused on large scale-pain medications, cough syrups, etc etc..

-There is a chemical maelstrom brewing in the brain and body of a large population of humanity addiction to which is as life threatening as addiction to alcohol and illicit drugs.
+There is a chemical maelstrom brewing in the brain and body of a large population of human addiction to which is as life-threatening as addiction to alcohol and illicit drugs.
 Even more so as, because as they are “prescription meds” they are thought to be “ safe” and far less harmful.

 In Prescription medications addictions the most common classes of drugs involved are:

 Opioids [for cough, pain] eg Oxycodone ,Hydrocodone, Codeine cough syrups etc

 Central Nervous system depressants [ for anxiety ,sleep disorders ] eg alprazolam, diazepam, pentobarbital sodium etc

 Stimulants [ ADHD medication etc] eg Methylphenidate [ADHD med] , Amphetamines etc.